Joseph John Fox: Early life

 Joseph Fox was born in Green Bay, Wisconsin, to Paul and Frances (née Bartel) Fox, who were German immigrants.
 He received his early education at the parochial school of the Cathedral of St. Francis Xavier in his native city.
 He made his classical studies at St. Francis Seminary in Milwaukee from 1870 to 1875.
 He then studied philosophy and theology at the American College of Louvain in Leuven, Belgium.

 Priesthood

-While in Belgium, Fox was ordained to the priesthood for the Diocese of Green Bay on June 7, 1879.
+Fox was ordained to the priesthood in Mechelen, Belgium, by Bishop Charles André Anthonis for the Diocese of Green Bay on June 7, 1879.

 Fox's first assignment, following his return to Wisconsin, was as pastor of St. Kilian Parish in New Franken, where he remained for eight months.
 He afterwards served at St. John the Baptist Parish in Green Bay for three years, in addition to serving as secretary to Bishop Francis Krautbauer.
 In 1883, Fox became pastor of Our Lady of Lourdes Parish in Marinette, Wisconsin, serving there for eleven years.
 He served as vicar general of the diocese from 1894 to 1904, and was named a domestic prelate by Pope Leo XIII in 1898.